YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A useful pattern is to document the scalp when the clinic asks, then compare at sensible intervals.
 Early recovery photos help if they are clear and consistent, but they can harm your judgment if every bathroom mirror moment becomes evidence.

 Compare like with like.
 Use similar lighting, similar distance, dry hair when possible, and the same camera position.
-If every photo is taken differently, the patient ends up tracking shadows, not healing.
+If every photo is taken differently, you end up tracking shadows, not healing.

 If the scalp looks cleaner but less dense after the first wash, do not treat that as a final result.
 The early fullness may have come from scabs and shadow.
 The washing may simply have revealed the real early spacing between short shafts.

 Look for the details that change the decision.
-No fresh bleeding, no open wound, no worsening pain, and a calm scalp usually point toward observation and proper aftercare.
+No fresh bleeding, no open wound, no worsening pain, and settled skin usually point toward observation and proper aftercare.
 Fresh bleeding, forceful trauma, discharge, worsening redness, or a clear wound should be reviewed.

 Protect the scalp, follow the washing protocol, send clear photos if something looks wrong, and give the grafts time to pass through the normal recovery phases.
 A hair transplant is not judged from the first wash.
 It is judged from the plan, the healing, the growth pattern, and the final natural result.